-[8] The personal circumstances of the accused have been conveyed to the Court by your legal representative who informed the court that accused is 32 years old.
-He is not married.
-He has two minor children.
-At the time of arrest, he was employed as a grinding mill operator earning US\$50.00 per month.
-The court was informed that he paid US\$60.00 towards the deceased's medical expenses and contributed towards the funeral costs.
-Further in considering sentence it is important to take into account that the accused is not repeat offenders, and he pleaded guilty to the offence of culpable homicide.
+[8] The personal circumstances of the accused have been conveyed to the Court by your legal representative who informed the court that accused is 34 years old and he is a widower.
+He has four minor children.
+He is a communal famer and has two cows.
+Further in considering sentence it is important to take into account that the accused is not repeat offender, and he pleaded guilty to the offence of culpable homicide.
 He is remorseful for having caused the death of a fellow villager.
-The court further takes into account that the offender tried to flee but the deceased gave chase, and that log used to strike at the deceased was picked from the scene.
-Again, the offender has been in pre-trial incarceration for nine months.
+The court further takes into account that it was the deceased who provoked the offender.
+Again, he has been in pre-trial incarceration for six months.